cjcone/cjcone.github.io/IotNetwork.md

 We can use this feature to create a separate network that can still communicate with and discover devices on an IoT network.
 We leverage the standard firewall capabilities of the router, but instead of the firewall protecting its devices from the internet, it’s protecting its devices from the IoT network.
 If a device on the IoT network is compromised, there is some security to prevent it from discovering and communicating with a device on the secure network.

 # Setup
 Setup is fairly easy by networking standards.
 Modern routers should come with the correct settings by default.
-The trickiest part is making sure the additional router has a different local IP from the IoT router, and that its DHCP server is assigning a different range of IPs.
+There are a few settings that need tweaking to get the routers to play nice together.

 1. Set up a router to be the IoT router.
    - Make sure its firewall is enabled.